Invariance and naturality of knot lattice homology and homotopy: Invariance and Naturality

-From now on we will specifically be showing that knot lattice homology is invariant under blow-ups.
-Recall from Theorem \ref{BlowUpsSuffice} that the topological knot type determines the nested singularity type, so we only need to consider the five moves shown in Figure \ref{fig:trefblowup}: \begin{enumerate} \item generic blow-ups, \item blow-ups of a weighted vertex, \item blow-ups of the unweighted vertex, \item blow-ups of edges connecting two weighted vertices, and \item blow-ups of edges incident to the unweighted vertex. \end{enumerate} We will first cover some constructions and lemmas that hold in all of the cases above.
-The lemmas reduce the dependence on knowledge about \(v_0\) and provide the structure for our approach, and we cover how these play out in the case of the blow-up of the unweighted vertex.
-This framework will be able to convert the proofs of invariance on the chain level provided by Ozsv\'ath, Stipsicz, and Szab\'o for the cases of blow-ups of the unweighted vertex, generic blow-ups, and blow-ups of edges incident to the unweighted vertex to proofs of invariance of doubly-filtered CW-complexes.
-The framework also allows the proof of invariance under blow-ups of edges incident to the unweighted vertex to transfer to the case of blowups of weighted vertices.
-What will remain in Subsection \ref{edgeBlowUpSec} is checking the details of this framework in the case of blow ups of edges between weighted vertices.
+In this section we will specifically be showing that knot lattice homology and homotopy are invariant under blow-ups, which will complete the proofs of Theorems \ref{invarianceResult} and \ref{topInvarianceResult}.
+Recall from Theorem \ref{BlowUpsSuffice} that the topological knot type determines the nested singularity type, so we only need to consider the five moves shown in Figure \ref{fig:trefblowup}: \begin{enumerate} \item generic blow-ups, \item blow-ups of a weighted vertex, \item blow-ups of the unweighted vertex, \item blow-ups of edges connecting two weighted vertices, and \item blow-ups of edges incident to the unweighted vertex. \end{enumerate}

+We will first cover some constructions and lemmas that hold in all of the cases above.
+These lemmas remove the dependence on knowledge about \(v_0\), and thus we will conclude the section highlighting how the proofs of invariance for the lattice homotopy of the underlying three-manifold to lift/specialize to the case of knots.
+Because these use the approach of Section \ref{ContractionSec}, by the comments in subsection \ref{subsec:Compare} these will also specifically recover previous proofs of invariance such as \OSS's proof for the blow up of edges incident to the unweighted vertex or the proofs of N\'emethi for the underlying three-manifold invariant.
+Furthermore, by laying out such a general strategy, we hope to potentially provide tools useful in other proofs, for example, in extending these results to links.
+For a concrete example, we will then discuss the case of blowing up the unweighted vertex.

 Let \(G_{v_0}\) be a negative-definite forest with unweighted vertex, and let \(G_{v_0}'\) be some blow-up of \(G_{v_0}\) at a point \(p\).
 Note that \(p\) can be perturbed slightly to give a generic blow-up \(G_{v_0}''\).
 Let \(X\) be the plumbing for \(G_{v_0}\), \(X'\) the plumbing for \(G_{v_0}'\), and \(X''\) the plumbing for \(G_{v_0}''\).
 Both \(X'\) and \(X''\) can be achieved by adding a two-handle to \(X\) representing the exceptional sphere \(e\).
 Additionally, \(X'\) and \(X''\) are diffeomorphic, and in fact, if the blow-up was already generic or a blow-up of the unweighted vertex, their handle decompositions are the same.
 Otherwise \(X'\) and \(X''\) are related by a handle slide or two of existing handles over the new handle, which become the new edges connecting \(e\) to the rest of the graph.